turingschool/md_launch_curriculum/Mod2/Labs/Week1/SQLCRUD.md

 ### Add Books to the Library and Create Library Patrons

 1. Use `INSERT` to create at least 5 patrons for your library (these can be real, or fake people).
 2. Use `INSERT` to create at least 10 books in your library.
-The books can be all unique, or you could have multiple copies of more popular titles!  (books can also be real, or fake)
+You could have multiple copies of some books, but make sure you have at least 3 unique book titles, and 3 unique authors.  (books can also be real, or fake)

+**When creating records, make sure each record has information in all the database columns!**

 ### Check Out Books

 3. Use `UPDATE` to add a patron to at least 4 of your books (indicating that the book has been checked out by that patron).
-Make sure that at least 2 patrons have checked out a book.
+Make sure that at least 2 different patrons have checked out a book.

 ### Remove Old Books